pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 An emulator capable of loading the T88 cassette file format is necessary, the default ORG address is $8A00, it was chosen peeping into the original software written in the eighties.

-To run an appmake created program, first start N88 BASIC (on the M88 emulator the cpu clock must be set to 8mhz) ot N80 BASIC, get to the prompt (answer to "files?") then:
+To run an appmake created program, first start N88 BASIC (on the M88 emulator the cpu clock must be set to 8mhz) or N80 BASIC, get to the prompt (answering first to the question about the "files?" number), then:

     MON
     R   (or L if you are using the N80 BASIC)